Doctor Who - Dilemmas of a Time Traveller

 More than this, they can also look to the fixed point in history when the Lord of Time came to live with us, and die a terrible death for our sake.
 Not only can the example of Jesus provide guidance on how to live a moral life, but he also reveals the loving character of God, and provides a way for us to know God personally in the midst of our pain.
 Christians may not be able to provide a complete answer to why God should choose to allow some to suffer, but they believe that he knows what it is like to experience incredible suffering, and that his death makes it possible for us to look forward to a future with ‘no more death or sorrow or crying or pain’ (Revelation 21:4, NLT) when he returns.

-For a much fuller treatment of the problem of suffering, try reading ‘How Can I Believe in God When There's So Much Suffering?’ by Michael Ramsden or ‘The Problem of Evil’ by Dr William Lane Craig.
+For a much fuller treatment of the problem of suffering, try reading ‘The Problem of Evil’ by Dr William Lane Craig.
 If you prefer listening, try Dr Timothy J. Keller on ‘Suffering: If God is good, why is there so much evil in the world?’ or Dr William Lane Craig on ‘How Can a Good God allow Suffering and Evil?’.

 Programme title: Doctor Who - Series 4 (2008)